oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

  - A presigned URL remains valid for a limited period of time which is specified when the URL is generated
     ```bash
-    # Parameter -i followed by name of processed image and -b followed by the bucket name are required
+    # Parameter -i followed by name of processed image and -b followed by the processed images bucket name are required

     python3 url_gen.py -i <image_name> -b <bucket_name>
     ```